 9. Use the indicators once you are comfortable driving

-While the indicators are important when driving in traffic, it isn’t when you are driving the Vespa for the first time.
+While the indicators are important when driving in traffic, it isn’t that crucial when riding a Vespa for the first time.
 So only once you feel comfortable driving, stopping, and taking turns should you focus on the indicators.

 The indicators are located on the left side of the steering wheel and you need to use your thumb to switch it on and off.
 Unfortunately, in most cases, the indicators do not switch off automatically once you have made the turn.
 So you need to do this with your thumb again.

 Obviously, there will be many times you will forget to switch it off.
-This happened to use so many times.
+This happened to us so many times.
 Just be aware that other drivers might respond to this.

-Other tips you should know when driving a Vespa for the first time
+Other tips you should know when riding a Vespa for the first time

 Protected clothing – a helmet is in most cases mandatory.
 However, if it is your first time riding a Vespa you should also cover your arms and legs with sturdy clothing.
 If you fall it might prevent you from nasty wounds and scratches